aws/aws-parallelcluster/docs/configuration.rst

 cluster
 ^^^^^^^
-Defines one or more clusters for different types of jobs or workloads.
+Defines one or more clusters for different job types or workloads.

-Each cluster can have its own individual configuration based on your needs.
+Each cluster can have its own individual configuration.

 The format is [cluster <clustername>]. ::